Fire Protection

 Are Fire Doors A Legal Requirement?

 Legally, all non-domestic properties are required to install fire doors.
-Building operators in England and Wales must appoint a responsible person to manage fire safety regulations as set out by the Regulatory Reform (Fire Safety) Order 2005 (RR0/FSO).
+Building operators in England and Wales must appoint a responsible person to manage fire safety regulations as set out by the Regulatory Reform (Fire Safety) Order 2005 (RRO/FSO).

-The RRO/FSO states that any fire-resisting doors and escape doors must be correctly installed and adequately maintained in order for them to be fit for purpose.
+The RRO/FSO states that any fire-resisting doors and escape doors must be correctly installed and adequately maintained for them to be fit for purpose.
 It is advised in BS9999 that all fire doors are inspected every 6 months.

 If, after a fire, it is found that you haven’t met your legal duties, you could be fined or even imprisoned as a result.